rjbs/rjbs.github.io/_posts/2002-07-18-where-have-i-been.md

 ### birthday week

-Gloria and I carry on her family's "Birthday Week" tradition, so I've already been showered with some pretty rad stuff.<h6>saturday</h6>Gloria gave me a bottle of ... er ... some kind of fancy water.
+Gloria and I carry on her family's "Birthday Week" tradition, so I've already been showered with some pretty rad stuff.

+#### saturday

+Gloria gave me a bottle of ... er ... some kind of fancy water.
 A trip to the cabinet reminds me that it's "VOSS."
 I just wanted to try it because it's  ridiculously expensive and comes in a neat-o cylindrical bottle.
 The water was pretty good, but certainly not worth the three or four dollars they charge for it.
 I'm keeping the bottle for some future use.
+I don't think I can take the lettering off, though.

+#### sunday

-I don't think I can take the lettering off, though.<h6>sunday</h6>Puttering About in a Small Land is one of Philip K. Dick's more obscure books.
+Puttering About in a Small Land is one of Philip K. Dick's more obscure books.
 It was published after his death, and is one of his "realistic" novels.
 I'll probably read it after I finish Choke and The Shining.
 Gloria gave me a copy of it.

 ### monday, tuesday, wednesday, thursday